 The healthcare industry has long struggled to integrate the latest IT solutions, but edge computing offers exciting new possibilities for delivering patient care.
 With IoT devices capable of delivering vast amounts of patient-generated health data (PGHD), healthcare providers could potentially have access to critical information about their patients in real time rather than interfacing with slow and incomplete databases.
 Medical devices themselves could also be made to gather and process data throughout the course of diagnosis or treatment.

 Edge computing could make a significant impact on the delivery of healthcare services to hard-to-reach rural areas.
 Patients in these regions are often many miles from the nearest health provider and even if a healthcare professional evaluates them on-site, they may not be able to access crucial medical records.
 With edge computing, devices could gather, store, and deliver that information in real time, and even use their processing capabilities to recommend treatments.

 While regulatory requirements for the sharing and disclosure of medical information would make any edge solution challenging to implement, other emerging security measures such as blockchain technology could provide new ways to address such concerns.

-As edge computing becomes more widespread, many more industries are sure to benefit from the versatility and advantages it can provide.
+As these edge computing use cases become more widespread, many more industries are sure to benefit from the versatility and advantages it can provide.
 The proliferation of localized data centers for both cloud and edge computing make it easier than ever for organizations to expand their network reach and put themselves in a position to make the most of their data resources.